 Coupled with a high level of professional services and comparatively low costs, Cyprus is becoming the preferred EU Trust jurisdiction for HNWIs and their families.

-This memo is intended to provide an outline on CITs and the Cyprus International Trust Law.
-The memo is, therefore, designed as a starting point for further detailed and comprehensive discussion on the issues and advantages.
+The following is an outline of CITs and the Cyprus International Trust Law.
+Reading this section will enable you to engage in a more detailed and comprehensive discussion on the issues and advantages that CITs offer.

 The precise benefits of a Trust will depend on the residence and domicile of the Settlor and the Beneficiaries.
-Common advantages of placing assets into a Cyprus International Trust include:
+Common advantages of placing assets into a CIT include:

 Anonymity: A Trust Deed is not a public document.
 With the establishment of the UBO register in Europe and as a result in Cyprus, CITs are not included in the database of the Registrar of Companies (as they are not considered to be legal entities), and therefore information about the beneficiaries is not publicly available.
 Information about the settlor and the beneficiaries is kept with the Cyprus Securities and Exchange Commission (CySec).
-However, such information may only be provided, by CySec, if there is a legitimate interest (supported by relevant documentation).
-Furthermore, neither the Settlor nor the Beneficiaries will be the registered owner of any Trust Assets, enabling HNWIs to protect their wealth with the strictest anonymity and confidentiality and as a result, a Trust arrangement can be regarded as highly confidential.
+However, such information may only be provided by CySec, provided there is a legitimate interest (supported by relevant documentation).
+Moreover, neither the Settlor nor the Beneficiaries will hold registered ownership of any Trust Assets.
+This allows high-net-worth individuals to safeguard their wealth with the utmost privacy and discretion.
+Consequently, a Trust arrangement is considered to provide a high level of confidentiality.

 Asset protection: A Trust is an effective way to protect assets from creditors and potential claimants, as the Settlor ceases to own the settled assets, but also from any claims based on a lack of recognition of the Trust, infringement of forced heirship rules (see below), and a personal relationship with the Settlor, such as husband and wife.